AleksandarKosev/pacman/README.md

 ### main.py
 <p id="python"> </p>
-The python script is pretty much straightforward, it can be diveded into two parts.
+The python script is pretty much straightforward, it can be divided into two parts.
 One part as preparation and the other part that hosts the game.

 ```python
 def shutdown_server(signum, frame):